– Financial reporting – Consolidated financial statements – Auditor’s report

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters

-Customer contracts – accuracy of revenue recognition, valuation of contract assets, work in progress (WIP), trade accounts receivable and accuracy of contract liabilities
+Customer contracts – existence and accuracy of revenue, valuation of contract assets, work in progress (WIP), trade accounts receivable and accuracy of contract liabilities

 Key Audit Matter

-Under IFRS 15 revenue is recognized when a performance obligation is satisfied by transferring control over a promised good or service.
+Under IFRS 15 revenue is recognised when a performance obligation is satisfied by transferring control over a promised good or service.

 Revenue and related costs from long-term customer orders (construction and service contracts) are recognized over time (OT), provided they fulfill the criteria of International Financial Reporting Standards, specifically having the right to payment in case of termination for convenience.
 The OT method allows recognizing revenues by reference to the stage of completion of the contract.
 The application of the OT method is complex and requires judgments by management when estimating the stage of completion, total project costs and the costs to complete the work.
 Incorrect assumptions and estimates can lead to revenue being recognized in the wrong reporting period or in amounts inadequate to the actual stage of completion, and therefore to an incorrect result for the period.